-Lengthening or shortening a vehicle body is acceptable provided an engineer's report prepared by a Chartered Professional Engineer is presented, certifying that the modified vehicle:
+Lengthening or shortening a vehicle body is acceptable provided an engineer's report prepared by a light vehicle engineering signatory is presented, certifying that the modified vehicle:

 - continues to comply with all applicable Australian Design Rules

-- meets the requirements of Fact Sheet MR132 - Brake System Test Procedure
+- meets the requirements of Brake system test procedure

-- meets the requirements of Fact Sheet MR807 - Lane Change Test Procedure
+- meets the requirements of Lane change manoeuvre test procedures

-An MR620 Application to Modify a Motor Vehicle is required for any chassis modification and a statement of requirements will be issued prior to the roadworthy inspection.
+You will need to submit an Application to modify a light motor vehicle for any chassis modification and a statement of requirements will be issued prior to the roadworthy inspection.

 The upper body structure or roof of a passenger car contributes significantly to the total strength of the body of a monocoque construction vehicle and its removal can seriously affect the structural integrity of the original design of the vehicle.